Skip to content

 ProximalFunction = Callable[[np.ndarray, float, Iterable], np.ndarray] module-attribute

-Type of h(x, t, pars) that returns a scalar value.
+Type of h(x, t, pars) that returns a vector value.

 ScalarFunctionAndGradient = Callable[[np.ndarray, Iterable, Optional[bool]], Union[float, tuple[float, np.ndarray]]] module-attribute